 To honor Ned’s spirit and legacy, the standard is high—nominated individuals should reflect the best of who and what the opportunity finance industry is.

 All nominations require two seconds.
-After completing the Nominating Form, send the Seconding Form link to two colleagues to complete by Friday, July 28, 2017.
+After completing the Nominating Form, send the Seconding Form to two colleagues to complete by TBA date.
 Between the nominator and the seconds, two must come from outside the nominee's own organization.

-The OFN Board will select the 2017 Awardee.
-The Awardee will be invited to speak at the OFN Conference in Washington, D.C. in September 26-28.
+The OFN Board will select the Awardee, who will be invited to speak at the 2020 OFN Conference in Los Angeles, November 9-12.

 Former Ned Gramlich recipients include: